trussworks/trussels-guide/Trussels-Guide.md

 Truss maintains our devices via a tool called Fleetsmith.
 This means if we need to give device images to a client, or if we lose a laptop or a password, we’ll be able to respond.
 Please think about how you use your work laptop in light of others potentially seeing what on a personal laptop would be private.

 ### Security Tool: CrashPlan (backup)
 We use Code42’s CrashPlan to back up our computers.
 It runs in the background and incrementally backs up files to cloud storage.
-Installation requires some manual configuration — consult the :lock: [CrashPlan Configuration Guide](https://docs.google.com/document/d/1EI-cfHN1mBNWT3LXJLXsJVYIuF89Z1QLLj1sA2JaEHM).
+Installation requires some manual configuration — consult the :lock:[CrashPlan Configuration Guide](https://docs.google.com/document/d/1EI-cfHN1mBNWT3LXJLXsJVYIuF89Z1QLLj1sA2JaEHM).

 ## Tool: Slack (communication)
 Your pre-first-day email contained some information about Slack.
 Here are some more details to keep you going.